henrybarreto/walkietalkie/README.md

 - Wait for a response
 - Show the output

-### The Soldier:
-- Listening for Commander's connection
-- Authenticate
-- Require commands
-- Executes commands
-- Send back the Responses
-- Wait new commands

 ## How to use?
-The CLI interface is intend to be as simple as possible.

 To start a soldier with the right `soldier.ron` configuration file:
 ```sh
 walkietalkie soldier